FHA's Quality Assurance Framework

 - Creating well-defined standards and expectations for lenders is critical to expanding access to credit.
 MBA believes that a clear and fair quality assurance program will provide the transparency and consistency lenders need to do business with FHA and provide affordable mortgage credit to low-to-moderate and first-time homebuyers.

-- MBA will continue to advocate for a HUD Defect Taxonomy that assigns specific remedies to defect tiers.
-Without the precise identification of potential indemnifiable defects to ensure that lenders have clear expectations of the consequences associated with certain defects, the proposed Taxonomy will not have a meaningful impact on increasing access to credit.
+- MBA will continue to advocate for the LRS to include a Defect Taxonomy that assigns specific-and appropriately proportioned-remedies to each defect tier.
+Without the precise identification of potential indemnifiable defects to ensure that lenders have clear expectations of the consequences associated with certain defects, the Taxonomy will not have a meaningful impact on increasing access to credit.

-- MBA will also continue working with FHA to develop clear, reasonable and consistent standards that target errors impacting insurability and seek to improve the overall manufacturing quality of FHA-insured lending.
+- MBA will also continue working with FHA to develop clear, reasonable and consistent standards that target errors affecting insurability and seek to improve the overall manufacturing quality of FHA-insured lending.

-- MBA urges Congress to appropriate the necessary funding to HUD to ensure that the Department can successfully complete and fully implement these important standards.
+- MBA urges Congress to appropriate the necessary funding to HUD to ensure that the Department can successfully complete and fully implement a quality assurance process that provides clear understanding and certainty to lenders.
 However, MBA opposes efforts to secure this funding by imposing fees on lenders that will increase costs to consumers.

 Get Loud with the Mortgage Action Alliance